Adrenal Fatigue Treatment Australia – Adrenally Fatigued Or Just Tired? Where Are You?

 - Sleep onset insomnia, especially if up past 10pm and you get second wind, adrenal surge.

 - Premature ageing

 Cortisol plays a role in making you feel vital and combating inflammation.

 Your blood test cortisol levels will be “low”, but still fall within the “normal range”.
 You’ll be told you’re fine.
 You’ll feel anything but normal and people who know you will say you’re a former shell of yourself.

-Goal here is to help your body make appropriate amounts of cortisol again to increase energy and decrease inflammation.
+Adrenal Fatigue Treatment Australia – The goal here is to help your body make appropriate amounts of cortisol again to increase energy and decrease inflammation.
 Lifestyle work is essential here.

 Stage 3 – Exhaustion